 4. Use Lanyards Or Croakies

-Some cyclist use sunglass retainers which are used to hold your sunglasses on your head.
+Some cyclists use sunglass retainers which are used to hold your sunglasses on your head.
 They come in different textures and names such as Croakies, Chums, and Terracords.

 The purpose of wearing sunglass retainers is to keep your sunglasses in place and prevent them from sliding down the nose.
 In addition, to prevent slippage down the nose, sunglass retainers provide ease of convenience.